jhuckaby/pixl-request/README.md

 # Overview

-This module is a very simple wrapper around Node's built-in [http](https://nodejs.org/api/http.html) library.
+This module is a very simple wrapper around Node's built-in [http](https://nodejs.org/api/http.html) library for making HTTP requests.
 It provides an easy way to send an HTTP GET or POST, including things like support for HTTPS (SSL), file uploads and JSON REST style API calls.
 Gzip-encoded responses are also handled automatically.

 # Usage